kristianp335/MattheyRebuild/replit.md

 - Added comprehensive CSS styling for mega menu content display including `.sigma-mega-menu-content` and `.has-mega-content` classes
 - Enhanced dropdown styling for mega menus with proper sizing, padding, and content wrapping
 - **Technical Implementation**: Content is cloned (not moved) from dropzones, filtered to exclude Liferay placeholders, and properly wrapped in dedicated containers
+- **Navigation Structure**: Works with sample navigation (Products, Services, About have dropdowns; News, Contact are regular links)

 **September 25, 2025 - Data Visualization Fragment Suite**
 - Created sophisticated sigma-bar-chart fragment with therapeutic category sales comparison and A/B dataset switching (Current Quarter vs Previous Quarter)